November 15, 2018

 Zendesk has just launched a Salesforce competitor, Zendesk Sunshine, a CRM platform that will come built into Zendesk’s suite of customer service tools.

 The new Zendesk Sunshine system promises to be an “open and flexible CRM platform.”
-Openness is the main selling point: The Sunshine platform lets users layer additional applications over the Zendesk toolkit.
+Openness is the main selling point: The Sunshine platform lets users layer additional applications over the traditional Zendesk software toolkit.
 It’s built on the public AWS cloud, and all signs indicate it’ll keep the center of attention on what’s most important to a business, the customer.
 The platform won’t be sold individually, but will be included with Zendesk’s Enterprise tier plans.

 Salesforce has always had plenty of contenders to the CRM throne, but the Zendesk Sunshine platform is a promising new one.